 There are also downloadable products that remove the shipping aspect and sell virtual items in your store.
 You will not likely need to worry about stock tracking for this type of product.

-16 Best WooCommerce Inventory Management Plugins for 2022
+16 Best WooCommerce Inventory Management Plugins

 You know how to navigate WooCommerce’s stock settings; how about making it work for your unique business setup?
 These 16 plugins, both free and paid, all offer extra layers of functionality to build on what WooCommerce has to offer.